emmaghl/QCP_7/README.md

 ]
 qc.add_gate_to_circuit(half_of_amplification)
 ```
 As you can see, the `qc.add_gate_to_circuit` function can handle multiple time steps of varying number of gates.
-Adding to the amplitude amplification, we need to implement a CCz gate.
-This can be done with attatching a hadamard gate to each side of the target qubit of a toffoli gate.
-The toffoli gate (also known as CCnot) can be implemented using CV and Hadarmard gates.
+For the amplitude amplification, a CCz gate needs to added.
+This can be done by attatching a hadamard gate to each side of the target qubit of a toffoli gate.
+The toffoli gate (also known as CCnot) can be implemented using CV and Hadamard gates.
 This is a long chain of commands, so we choose to put this in a function:
 ```python
 def CCnot(control_1, control_2, target) -> list:
     gate_built = [